 If you change HDFS permissions to make data readable or writeable by the Impala user, issue another REFRESH to make Impala aware of the change.

-Much of the metadata for Kudu tables is handled by the underlying storage layer.
-Kudu tables have less reliance on the metastore database, and require less metadata caching on the Impala side.
+By default, much of the metadata for Kudu tables is handled by the underlying storage layer.
+Kudu tables have less reliance on the Metastore database, and require less metadata caching on the Impala side.
 For example, information about partitions in Kudu tables is managed by Kudu, and Impala does not cache any block locality metadata for Kudu tables.
+If the Kudu service is not integrated with the Hive Metastore, Impala will manage Kudu table metadata in the Hive Metastore.

 The REFRESH and INVALIDATE METADATA statements are needed less frequently for Kudu tables than for HDFS-backed tables.
 Neither statement is needed when data is added to, removed, or updated in a Kudu table, even if the changes are made directly to Kudu through a client program using the Kudu API.
 Run REFRESH table_name or INVALIDATE METADATA table_name for a Kudu table only after making a change to the Kudu table schema, such as adding or dropping a column.